 How Does a Home Equity Line of Credit Work?

 With a home equity line of credit, or HELOC, you can take out money as you need it during the draw period.
-A draw period is the amount of time you can withdraw funds home equity line of credit and is determined by the lender.
+A draw period is the amount of time you can withdraw funds from your home equity line of credit and is determined by the lender.
 This is similar to a credit card, in that once you pay off what you’ve borrowed, you can borrow more.
 For example, if you write a check for $6,000 from your $10,000 home equity line of credit, you can still borrow an additional $4,000.
 Plus, when you pay back the $6,000 or a portion of it, you can access the money again.
 With HELOCs, the interest rates can be variable or fixed.
 Your payments are based on how much credit you’ve used, as well as the current interest rate.

 What is a Home Equity Loan?